gysel/api-collection/chat-api/v2/README.md

 # Release notes

+## 2.8

+This releases introduces the possibility to fetch information about the WhatsApp Business Account including it's Message Templates and PhoneNumbers.

+### Features

+#### Read WhatsApp Business Account information

+You can now fetch information about all WhatsApp Business Accounts available to your API key.

+This information provides in this release

+ - the name reflecting your WhatsApp Business Account and
+ - the template namespace

+#### Read Template information

+You can now fetch information about templates available to a phone number as well to your WhatsApp Business Account.

+The template provides information about

+ - name and category
+ - localizations including status and rejection reason

+#### Read Phone Number information

+You can now fetch information about phone numbers available to your WhatsApp Business Account.

+The information includes

+ - verified name
+ - status
+ - quality rating

 ## 2.7

 This release introduces rich media notifications to the WhatsApp API as well the support of the read indicator.